 At the 1897 Town Meeting, the people of Hartland voted to accept an updated list of names for streets in the Village.
 Most of the streets retained their original names at the vote including, “From said (Warren) Square to the St. Albans Town Line going east; Academy Street.”

-The former T. S. Moor residence was purchased by Civil War Veteran Charles Frank Pratt (1843-1913) who moved to Hartland from Bangor following the war and married Hartland native Mary Woodbridge.
-He operated “C. F. Pratt’s Dry Goods & Groceries” on the first floor and the family lived upstairs.
+The former Thomas S. Moor residence was purchased by Civil War Veteran Charles Frank Pratt (1843-1913) who moved to Hartland from Bangor soon after the war ended where he married Hartland native Mary Woodbridge (1847-1913) in 1872.
+They lived upstairs while he operated “C. F. Pratt’s Dry Goods & Groceries” on the first floor for some 35 years.

 Looking down Academy Street from Blake Street

 Looking up Academy Street from Town Hall

-Looking up Academy Street from the roof of Linn Woolen Mill – c1900
+Looking up Academy Street from the roof of the new Linn Woolen Mill – c1910

 A massive fire at Hartland Academy on December 7, 1923 reduced the building to a brick shell.